JDoelger/InfluenzaFitnessInference/notes/notes.md

 [x] vary sampling size and inf_end for inference param exploration (sensitivity analysis)

 [x] make manuscript figures that A, M and I agreed on (update manuscript)

+[x] write complete first manuscript draft and send to A and M